Articles in this section

 MessageBox.Show(htmlString)

-The output window look like as follows.
+The output window looks like the following:

 HTML file using Essential DocIO